robokrishan/entropy-systems-s3-water-firmware/README.md

 esp_err_t nozzleServoStop(void);
 ```

 The component contains no FreeRTOS task.
-MCPWM generates the waveform in hardware.
+MCPWM generates the servo waveform directly in hardware.

 The servo driver has been bench-tested and integrated with the state-machine lifecycle.

+---

 ## Pump